Simmern, Westerwaldkreis

 Simmern (/de/) is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 Location

 The community lies in the Westerwald east of Koblenz on the edge of the Nassau Nature Park.
 The village is characterized by agriculture and commuters to the nearby greater centre of Koblenz.
 The community belongs to the Verbandsgemeinde of Montabaur, a kind of collective municipality.
-Its seat is in the like-named town.
+Its seat is in the town of the same name.

 Neighbouring communities

 Simmern's neighbours are Neuhäusel, Koblenz, Montabaur, Eitelborn, Urbar, Vallendar and Kadenbach.

 History

-In 1198, Simmern had its first documentary mention as Sevenburnen.
+In 1198, Simmern's mention was first recorded in a document as Sevenburnen.

 Politics

 Community council

 The council is made up of 17 council members, including the extraofficial mayor (Bürgermeister), who were elected in a municipal election on 13 June 2004.